-What Is A Butt Connector?
+What Is a Butt Connector?

-Butted seam connectors are formed when metal is stamped, rolled, and butted to create the connector barrel.
+Relatively inexpensive, butted seam connectors are formed when metal is stamped, rolled, and butted to create the connector barrel.
 These connectors are designed for use with stranded wire and must be crimped in the proper place to avoid opening the seam.

 For applications with specific needs, there are a number of specialty butt connector options available.